Alerts

 Alert history

-Section titled “Alert history”Alerts → History shows every alert fired, with:
+Section titled “Alert history”Alerts → History shows every fire, sorted by occurred_at descending:

 - Rule name